 - Yad Vashem: Perhaps the most emotionally powerful museum in Israel, this Holocaust memorial commemorates the victims of the Holocaust and educates visitors about the Nazis’ rise to power and the devastating destruction left in their wake.
 Displays of the ghettos, concentration camps, and the renowned Hall of Names are just a few of the exhibits at Yad Vashem that memorialize those who suffered through this dark time in history.

-- Israel Museum: The Israel Museum is famous for its Holy land model and the Shrine of the Book.
-Beyond these well-known sections of the museum is a remarkable collection of fine art, an assortment of Biblical and archaeological artifacts, about 30 new exhibits each year, as well as beautiful sprawling gardens.
+- Israel Museum: The Israel Museum is famous for its Holy Land model and the Shrine of the Book.
+Beyond these well-known sections of the museum is a remarkable collection of fine art, an assortment of biblical and archaeological artifacts, about 30 new exhibits each year, as well as beautiful sprawling gardens.

-- Masada: A UNESCO World Heritage Site as well as one of Israel’s most famous sites, Masada was built in 30 BCE by Herod the Great.
+- Masada: A UNESCO World Heritage Site and one of Israel’s most famous sites, Masada was built in 30 BCE by Herod the Great.
 The mountain fortress is best known for the bravery and sacrifice shown by the Jewish zealots who defended the fortress against the Romans in 73 BCE.
 In spite of their valiant defense efforts, the zealots were overtaken; rather than surrender, they chose to commit suicide and become martyrs instead.